 Please see the release notes for more detailed information.

-With our next release (3.12), we intend to introduce several new features.
+In future releases, we intend to introduce several new features.
 Please consider the below list as a preview, not a commitment!

 - Improved Paxos clustering algorithms for larger clusters and greater stability in public cloud environments